-The Union College occupational therapy assistant program is an associate’s degree that will take 24-28 months to complete.
+The Union College occupational therapy assistant program is an associate’s degree that will take five semesters to complete.

-The first year is comprised of two semesters of general education and prerequisite courses.
-After you have completed these two semesters of courses, either at Union or somewhere else, you can apply to the OTA program and take the final two semesters of OTA coursework and 16 weeks of clinical fieldwork.
+After you have completed one semester of prerequisite courses, you can apply to the OTA program while finishing the second semester of prerequisites—then take the final four semesters of OTA coursework and 16 weeks of fieldwork.

 Graduates of the program will be eligible to sit for the national certification examination for occupational therapy assistants, administered by the national board for certification in occupational therapy (NBCOT).
 After successful completion of this exam, the graduate will be a certified occupational therapy assistant (COTA).
 In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Check out the admission requirements for Union's OTA degree program.

 1. Fill out the Union College application for admission.

 Click here to begin.
 Once you fill out the general college application, you will be contacted to supply additional information.